Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Comparative Analysis

 \subsection{Embedding Performance and Generalization}

-The results indicate a significant disconnect between validation and test performance.
-Although the tuned GloVe model achieved 71.4\% accuracy on the validation set, its performance declined to 42.9\% on the test set, falling below the 47.6\% majority baseline.
-The tuned Sentence Transformer model matched the baseline, largely due to predicting positive sentiment for 95\% of test samples.
+The results indicate a substantial gap between validation and test performance.
+Test performance was consistently lower than the majority baseline across all methods.
+The tuned Sentence Transformer only matched the baseline by predicting positive sentiment for 95\% of test samples.